ZeroSharp/zerosharp.github.com/source/_posts/2016-02-01-serverless-framework-part-4-connecting-the-parts.markdown

 Rock and roll.
 A working password checker running on Lambda in the Amazon cloud.

 Next up - we'll extend the `PasswordGenerator` class to pull in a node package and generate a better password.

+The [source code so far](https://github.com/ZeroSharp/ServerlessPotd) is on GitHub.
+Note the default _.gitignore_ file skips the _admin.env_ file which contains the (sensitive) AWS keys in it so don't forget to add your own.